sagarshettyy11/Smart-Accident-Detection-System/README.md

 ## 📖 How to Use the App

 ### 1. Sign Up / Log In
 Create an account using your email and password.
-Your profile details (name, vehicle info) are stored in Firestore.
+Your profile details (name, vehicle info) are stored securely in Firestore.

 ### 2. Add an Emergency Contact
 Navigate to the **Emergency** tab and add the phone number of the person to be notified in case of an accident.